jbech-linaro/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

         --data=image.fit@0xa2000004
 ```

-Note: There exist an alignment problem in U-Boot’s mkimage, we have debugged the source code and found that sometimes you may encounter this problem.
+Note: There exist an alignment problem in U-Boot's mkimage, we have debugged the source code and found that sometimes you may encounter this problem.
 To avoid this problem, modify the address that FIT image be loaded.
 I.e, load ```image.fit``` to ```0xa2000004``` and it should be OK, however, when I load it to ```0xB0000000``` there will be a abortion exception.
 This problem is mainly related to mkimage tools and FIT format image parsing routines.

 After loaded images are verified, Use bootm command to boot kernel as :